-System configuration setting files and custom language files can be modified if the files are in the UPLOAD folder of the USB flash drive.
+NOTE: System configuration setting files and custom language files can be modified if the files are in the UPLOAD folder of the USB flash drive.
 See System Configuration Settings File, Custom Language File, and Upload Procedure sections.

-- Insert USB flash drive into USB port. - The menu bar and USB indicator lights indicate that the USB is downloading files.
+- Insert USB flash drive into USB port. - 2.
+The menu bar and USB indicator lights indicate that the USB is downloading files.
 Wait for USB activity to complete. - 3.
 Remove USB flash drive from USB port. - 4.
 Insert USB flash drive into USB port of computer. - 5.
 The USB flash drive window automatically opens.
 If it does not, open USB flash drive from within Windows® Explorer. - 6.
-Open GRACO folder. - 7.
-Instructions continue on next page. - Open the system folder.
+Open GRACO folder. - Open the system folder.
 If downloading data from more than one system, there will be more than one folder.
-Each folder is labeled with the corresponding serial number of the ADM (The serial number is on the back of the ADM.) - 9.
-Open DOWNLOAD folder. - 10.
-Open DATAxxxx folder. - Open DATAxxxx folder labeled with the highest number.
+Each folder is labeled with the corresponding serial number of the ADM (The serial number is on the back of the ADM.) - 8.
+Open DOWNLOAD folder. - Open DATAxxxx folder labeled with the highest number.
 The highest number indicates the most recent data download. - Open log file.
 Log files open in Microsoft® Excel by default as long as the program is installed.
 However, they can also be opened in any text editor or Microsoft® Word.

-All USB logs are saved in Unicode (UTF-16) format.
+NOTE: All USB logs are saved in Unicode (UTF-16) format.
 If opening the log file in Microsoft Word, select Unicode encoding.